-In 2001, 36% of female high school students and 31% of male high school students in Hawaii reported ever having had sexual intercourse compared to 43% of female high school students and 49% of male high school students nationwide.
+- In 2001, 36% of female high school students and 31% of male high school students in Hawaii reported ever having had sexual intercourse compared to 43% of female high school students and 49% of male high school students nationwide. - In 2001, 4% of female high school students and 6% of male high school students in Hawaii reported having had sexual intercourse before age 13 compared to 4% of female high school students and 9% of male high school students nationwide.